Apostata/unity-2d-course/animation.md

 Add the created controller to the object by selecting the object in the hierarchy window and adding the `Animator` component to the object.
 Then click on the `Controller` field in the `Animator` component and select the `Animator Controller` that you created.

-## Creating an and adding an animation to an object
+## Sumary of the steps to add an animation to an object

  1. First, Create a new folder in the assets window and name it `Animations`.
  2. Then add an `Animator Controller` to the folder.
 Right-click in the folder and select `Create > Animator Controller`.